Beşiktaş J.K.: Coaching history

 Since the formation of the football section in 1911, Beşiktaş have been led by Turkish and European coaches over more than a century.
 The first recorded coach was Şeref Bey, who organized and trained the side between 1911 and 1925 and remains the club's longest-serving coach with fourteen years in charge.
 Foreign appointments began in the mid-1940s—among the earliest were Englishman Charles Howard (1944–46) and Italian great Giuseppe Meazza (1948–49).

 The club's most successful manager is Gordon Milne, who delivered three consecutive Süper Lig titles in 1990–91, 1991–92 and 1992–93, along with domestic cups in the same era.
 Beşiktaş later won the league under Mircea Lucescu (2002–03, the club's centenary season), Mustafa Denizli (2008–09), Şenol Güneş (back-to-back in 2015–16 and 2016–17), and Sergen Yalçın (a league and cup double in 2020–21).
 The bench has also featured figures such as Christoph Daum, John Toshack, Jean Tigana, Vicente del Bosque, Slaven Bilić, Carlos Carvalhal, Valérien Ismaël and Fernando Santos, as well as multiple caretaker spells by Serdar Topraktepe.
-As of 28 August 2025, the head coach position is Vacant.